Joachim Gottschalk: Life and work

 Gottschalk, the son of a physician, was born in the small town of Calau, in the Prussian province of Brandenburg.
 He attended the Gymnasium in Cottbus and from 1924 worked for four years on seagoing vessels.
 He later began a theatrical education in Cottbus and Berlin.
-During an engagement in Stuttgart, he met the Jewish actress Meta Wolff (1902-1941).
+During an engagement in Stuttgart, he met the Jewish actress Meta Wolff (1902–1941).
 They married on 3 May 1930 in Halberstadt, shortly before Hitler came to power.
 They had a son, Michael, who was born in February 1933.

 After the Nazi Machtergreifung in 1933, Propaganda Minister Joseph Goebbels promoted the establishment of the Reichskulturkammer institution.
 Actors were required to apply for membership in the Theaterkammer on presentation of an "Aryan certificate" which meant a prohibition (Berufsverbot) to Gottschalk's wife.
-The couple managed to avoid the anti-Semitic Nuremberg Laws and rising tide of anti-semitic violence in Nazi Germany.
+The couple managed to avoid the antisemitic Nuremberg Laws and rising tide of antisemitic violence in Nazi Germany.
 From 1934 Gottschalk performed at the Schauspielhaus Frankfurt and in 1938 joined the Volksbühne ensemble in Berlin.
 In the same year, he began his film career starring in the romance You and I directed by Wolfgang Liebeneiner, side by side with the popular German actress Brigitte Horney.

 While World War II began with the German invasion of Poland in 1939, Gottschalk and Horney appeared as a "dream couple" in a string of successful movies.
 Gottschalk took his Jewish wife to a social function and introduced her to some of the prominent Nazis who were present.
-Although the Nazis were charmed, Goebbels (a virulent anti-Semite) learned about this incident, and decreed that Gottschalk would be required to separate from his Jewish wife.
+Although the Nazis were charmed, Goebbels (a virulent antisemite) learned about this incident, and decreed that Gottschalk would be required to separate from his Jewish wife.
 When Gottschalk refused, Goebbels ordered Gottschalk's wife and child transported to the Theresienstadt concentration camp.
 The minister's Special Representative Hans Hinkel insisted on the divorce and Gottschalk was threatened to play no further roles.
 Gottschalk insisted on accompanying Meta and Michael to Theresienstadt, but Goebbels ordered Gottschalk inducted into the German Army, the Wehrmacht.